Trivadis/plsql-and-sql-coding-guidelines/docs/1-introduction/introduction.md

 ### Severity of the rule

 !!! bug "Blocker"
-    Will or may result in a bug.
+    Will or may result in a bug; for example, an incorrect result or a runtime exception.

 !!! danger "Critical"
     Will have a high/direct impact on the maintenance cost.
+May have an impact on runtime behavior; for example, incomplete audit data or slower runtime performance.

 !!! warning "Major"
     Will have a medium/potential impact on the maintenance cost.
+May have an impact on runtime behavior; for example, higher memory consumption.

 !!! tip "Minor"
     Will have a low impact on the maintenance cost.
+No impact on the runtime behavior.

 !!! info "Info"
     Very low impact; it is just a remediation cost report.
+No impact on runtime behavior.
+For example, a NOSONAR marker comment.

 ### Keywords used